Strong Normalisation for Asynchronous Effects: : A Core Calculus for Asynchronous Algebraic Effects

 The sequential part of the \lambdaAEff-calculus is based on Levy et al.'s fine-grain call-by-value $\lambda$-calculus (FGCBV)~\cite{Levy:FGCBV}, in which \emph{terms} are stratified into two classes, values and computations, respectively ranged over by $V,W,\ldots$ and $M,N,\ldots$. \emph{Values} are defined by the grammar

-We omit terms corresponding to unit, product, and sum types as they can be accommodated in a standard way, both in syntax and semantics, and in the normalisation proofs, see~\cref{sec:sn-seq:sums-products}.
+We omit terms corresponding to unit, product, and sum types as they can be accommodated in a standard way, both in syntax and semantics, and in the normalisation proofs; see~\cref{sec:sn-seq:sums-products}.

 As is typical in FGCBV-based languages, \emph{values} include variables (drawn from a countable set, and ranged over by $x, y, z, \ldots$) and function abstractions, whose bodies are possibly effectful computations.
-The only new value term compared to FGCBV is $\tmpromise V$, which is used to fulfil a promise with the value $V$ to unblock blocked computations. \emph{Computations} similarly contain the standard term-formers from FGCBV, which are then extended with \lambdaAEff-specific constructs.
+The bound variable $x$ denoting the function's parameter is annotated with its type $X$ (defined later in this section).
+The only new value term compared to FGCBV is $\tmpromise V$, which is used to fulfil a promise with the value $V$ to unblock blocked computations.

+\emph{Computations} similarly contain standard FGCBV term-formers, which are extended with \lambdaAEff-specific constructs.
 The standard computations include returning values with $\tmreturn[]{V}$ and sequencing computations with $\tmlet{x}{M}{N}$, and applying a function $V$ to an argument $W$, written $V\,W$.
-The \lambdaAEff-specific computations include all the programming abstractions discussed in \cref{sec:intro}: outwards propagating signals $\tmopout{op}{V}{M}$, inwards propagating interrupts $\tmopin{op}{V}{M}$, installed interrupt handlers $\tmwith{op}{x}{M}{p}{N}$, and the explicit blocking until a given promise is fulfilled with $\tmawait{V}{x}{M}$.
+The \lambdaAEff-specific computations include all the programming abstractions discussed in \cref{sec:intro}: outward-propagating signals $\tmopout{op}{V}{M}$, inward-propagating interrupts $\tmopin{op}{V}{M}$, installed interrupt handlers $\tmwith{op}{x}{M}{p}{N}$, and the explicit blocking until a given promise is fulfilled with $\tmawait{V}{x}{M}$.
 The names $\op$ used in signals and interrupts are drawn from an assumed finite set $\Sigma$ of operation names.

+Next, \emph{well-typed values and computations} are classified by two typing judgements: ${\Gamma \types V : X}$ and ${\Gamma \types M : \tycomp{X}{(\o,\i)}}$.
+In these typing judgements, $\Gamma$ is a context of variables of the form $x_1 \of X_1, \ldots, x_n \of X_n$, $X$ is a type of values (returned by computations), and $(\o,\i)$ is an effect annotation specifying which signals a computation might issue and which interrupt handlers it might have installed (we discuss $\o$ and $\i$ in more detail later in this section).